-In our models, the maximum helium-burning luminosity attained by a merger remnant is roughly a linear function of $M{WD}$ , with the most extreme model attaining a factor of $\approx 5$ higher helium-burning luminosity than attained by a non-merged star (see the top panel of Figure 3.6).
+In our models, the maximum helium-burning luminosity attained by a merger remnant is roughly a linear function of $M{\rm WD}$, with the most extreme model attaining a factor of ≈ 5 higher helium-burning luminosity than attained by a non-merged star (see the top panel of Figure 3.6).
 The energy production rate can be a whopping $\approx 10^{10}L{\odot}$ at the peak of the helium flash.
 Since mergers involving more massive WDs than those on our model grid are possible, even larger helium-burning luminosities may occur in nature.
-The most vigorous helium flash in our merger models also burns a larger fraction of the core into carbon, up to $\approx 7\%$ by mass.
+The most vigorous helium flash in our merger models also burns a larger fraction of the core into carbon, up to $\simeq 7\%$ by mass.
 We present the post-helium flash composition profiles of several of our models in Appendix 3.D.

 We verify in our models that the helium flash, though abnormally energetic in merger remnants, still does not result in hydrodynamical burning (which might result in detonation).
 Specifically, following Shen, Kasen, et al. (2010), we verify that convection is always efficient enough to flatten temperature gradients created by helium burning, and also that the hierarchy $|v_r| \ll v{conv} \ll c_s$ is maintained throughout the helium core (though not necessarily in the hydrogen envelope).
 The properties of this dredge-up concern physics in the helium core only, and is essentially independent of the envelope mass.
-Similar core
+Similar core dredge-up events during the helium flash have also been predicted in low-metallicity stars which have undergone extreme mass loss (Sweigart, 1997; Cassisi, Schlattl, et al., 2002).